dozmert/Security-Labs/TryHackMe/Blue(Eternal)/readme.md

 #### What I would've done differently
 I would've liked to use screenshots to go along with these blog entries however the administration behind it would probably do my head in.
 I would however be looking into options of screen-recoding for my own sake of documentation and will allow me to better reflect on my steps.

+>Edit: I am happy with my second attempt at this box.
+I still have some confusion as to why we close the [0] options when searching for ms17-010 exploits.